 I charge £65 per hour for private clients and £100 for organisations.

-Our first conversation, to get to know each other and discuss your needs, is free of charge (up to an hour).
+Our first conversation (by phone or in person), to get to know each other and discuss your needs, is free of charge (up to 45 mins).

 I also offer reduced fees for individuals or organisations wishing to book more than six sessions invoiced in advance.